Semiconductor manufacturing

 “We can distribute the cost of these very expensive capabilities over a large number of innovators, entrepreneurs, researchers, to drive down the barrier for working with these technologies.”

 “It’s providing access to things that people couldn’t get ordinarily,” added Rezazadeh.
-The Edmonton region has a great foundation, he added.
+The Edmonton Region has a great foundation, he added.

 And they have plans to grow.